Tsingwaa/classification/README.md

-# clsf-template
+# General Modular Template for Image Classification

-A template of deep learning experiment on classification.
+It is a general template of deep learning experiments on image classification.
+Our research field is imbalanced image classification.

+To generally integrate different methods, we develop this template and further improve our iteration efficiency.

+## Code Stream

-# Acknowledgements
+## Acknowledgements

 Thanks for Xiaoping, Wu and Shaobo, Guo!